Let’s face it: New Yorkers are some of the hardest working people in the world.

 Arguably, a hiring party who fails to comply with FIFA’s written contract requirement and who refuses to pay the freelancer at all owes the freelancer triple the amount of the invoice.

 For example, if you were paid nothing on your $3,000 invoice and the hiring party did not provide you with a written contract that meets FIFA’s requirements, arguably, you are owed $9,000!
 (That’s $3K for the original invoice, a $3K penalty for not paying in full within 30 days, and another $3K for failing to provide you a written contract, or $9K total.)
 I say “arguably” only because, to my knowledge, no court has yet ruled on this issue, which is one of statutory interpretation.
 However, the argument can be supported by the specific language of FIFA.

 2. Why does FIFA work so well?
 Do you have any proof?

-After FIFA was enacted, the NYC Department of Consumer Affairs released a report on its effectiveness.
+After FIFA was enacted, the NYC Department of Consumer and Worker Protection released a report on its effectiveness.
 The report found:

 - 61% of people making claims under FIFA recovered payment within 91 days.

 - 72% of people making claims worked in the arts and entertainment industries.